 - 100% of all investments stay right here in northeast TN and southwest VA

 Many of our programs are funded by state and federal grant funders, as well as through investments from private foundations.
-We seek long-term relationships with funders who value candid conversation and transparency to co-create collaborative strategies that take time, money, and hard work
+We seek long-term relationships with funders who value our experience and are ready to roll up their sleeves and engage in candid conversations to co-create collaborative strategies that take time, money, and hard work.

 We work with a variety of corporate partners who recognize and value our work.
-Our partners see their financial support as investments in the people and rural communities we both serve, realizing that they are helping tackle today’s challenges, but always caring about tomorrow.
+Our partners see their financial support as investments in the people and rural communities we both serve, realizing that they are helping tackle today’s challenges, but with a vision of a stronger, more resilient Central Appalachia in the future.

 We deliberately seek out non-profit partners interested in supporting the collective impact model for social change.
 It makes good, common sense to communicate and collaborate, always striving to provide the best services to our beneficiaries.
 By sharing best practices, providing feedback, knowledge and more, we are better able to manage our limited resources while doing the most good.

-We love our area and all the wonderful organizations here supporting our good work.
+We love our region and the wonderful organizations here supporting our good work.